mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 * Separate the document in two and put the stream mode in another document
 * Remove TCP Extended TLV
 * Add a mechanism for joining QUIC connections in a QUIC tunneling session
-* Add a format for encoding any network-layer protocol packets in DATAGRAM frames
+* Add a format for encoding any network-layer protocol packets and Ethernet frames in QUIC DATAGRAM frames

 # Acknowledgments
 {:numbered="false"}